tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 You can specify a protocol, but that would limit the ports that are open.

-## Adding deprecated.systems peer info into CJDNS and Yggdrasil (Optional)
+## CJDNS and Yggdrasil public peering (Optional)

 #### CJDNS

+Other peers can be found in the [this](https://github.com/hyperboria/peers) repo of peers.
+Try to connect to only a few peers, and ones that are close to where you live.
+One peer is already shown below for you.

 Go to [Deprecated Systems](https://deprecated.systems/) website.
 You will see the following information: